- This event has passed.

 If you feel a longing in your heart to serve, and want to go on an adventure – this is for you.
 Rise up as a spiritual activist and join us in India.

-It will be a small and intimate group, and we will spend five days in the children’s home in Rishikesh – supporting the kids, playing, helping out with the opportunity to also explore the city.
-We will then travel up to Ambiya Retreat in the mountains where we will work on the land where the organic produce for the cafe and school is grown.
+It will be a small and intimate group, and we will spend seven days in the children’s home in Rishikesh – supporting the kids, playing, helping out with the opportunity to also explore the city.
 This whole journey will be supported by other aspects of yoga as well karma yoga including asana, meditation, mantra, spiritual teachings and sharing circles so that it is a fully held process and journey of discovery.
 This is an incredible opportunity to understand the true depths of yoga as well as visit India in a meaningful, eye and heart opening way.
 This will be a life changing experience for everybody who takes part.

 What is Karma Yoga?